geotools/geotools/docs/user/tutorial/geometry/geometrycrs.rst

 Validate Geometry
 -------------------

-Our toobar action is implemented as a nested class, with most of the work being done by a helper method in the parent class.
+Our toolbar action is implemented as a nested class, with most of the work being done by a helper method in the parent class.

 1. Create the **ValidateGeometryAction** mentioned in the previous section